mal-lang/mal-toolbox-tutorial/README.md

 # mal-toolbox-tutorial
 A tutorial on how to use mal-toolbox and associated tools

+# Start your MAL journey

-# What is MAL?
+## What is MAL?
 A language to create cyber threat modeling systems for specific domains.

-# Steps towards your MAL journey
+Read more about MAL at: https://mal-lang.org

+For maltoolbox api docs, visit: https://mal-lang.org/mal-toolbox/

+## Prerequsites
+`pip install mal-toolbox mal-simulator`

 ## 1. Create a MAL Language